Love Is War (2019 film)

-Love Is War is a 2019 Nigerian political drama film directed by Omoni Oboli and written by Chinaza Onuzo.
-It stars Oboli, Richard Mofe-Damijo, Jide Kosoko, Akin Lewis, Bimbo Manuel, Toke Makinwa, Shaffy Bello, Femi Branch, Uzo Osimkpa, Yemi Blaq, Damilare Kuku and William Benson.
+Love is War is a 2019 Nigerian political drama film directed by Omoni Oboli and written by Chinaza Onuzo.
+It stars Omoni Oboli, Richard Mofe-Damijo, Jide Kosoko, Akin Lewis, Bimbo Manuel, Toke Makinwa, Shaffy Bello, Femi Branch, Uzor Osimkpa, Yemi Blaq, Damilare Kuku and William Benson.
 Produced by Inkblot Productions and Dioni Visions, Love Is War is the second collaboration between the two production companies following 2018's Moms at War.
 The film is centered around a married couple who run against each other for governor in the same state.